 - Elevation Loss: 1138 meters

 - When to Hike: Mid-June – end of September.

 - Where to Eat: Der Wolf (closed on Mondays and Tuesdays), Kriegeralpe (open daily), Göppinger Hütte (open daily) and Gasthaus Älpele (closed on Mondays).

-- Where to Stay: Hotel Auenhof in Lech am Arlberg.
+- Where to Stay: Lech Hostel (budget), Hotel Garni Schneider (midrange), Hotel Auenhof (4-star), or Hotel Der Berghof (4-star superior) in Lech am Arlberg

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati